 SHOP THE LOOK

 Like the style of the ’80s, the eyeshadow of the time was also fierce.
-This is true not only for the colour of the eyeshadow but also for its application.
+This is true not only for the color of the eyeshadow but also for its application.
 Often women would wear their eyeshadow right up to their brows.
-In 2017, bold eyeshadow is back, but not quite in the same dramatic way as it was in the ’80s.
-To channel the look in a more modern way, choose your favourite coloured eyeshadow and apply it on your lids, just above the crease, and along your lower lash line.
+This year, bold eyeshadow is back, but not quite in the same dramatic way as it was in the ’80s.
+To channel the look in a more modern way, choose your favorite colored eyeshadow and apply it on your lids, just above the crease, and along your lower lash line.

 SHOP THE LOOK

 - Work essential ’80s styles and looks into your modern wardrobe.